bootstrapworld/curriculum/lessons/Algebra2/exploring-exponential-models/langs/en-us/slides.md

 -->
 ---
 {layout="Launch"}
-# Looking for Patterns
+# Filtering & Simpson's Paradox

 - Open the @online-exercise{https://code.pyret.org/editor#share=1ueyf5-0ByVYmeJKQ03i9msb9u1C5y50o, Covid Spread Starter File}
 - From the File menu, select "Save a Copy", and click "Run"
-- Working in pairs or small groups, complete questions 1-8 of @printable-exercise{exploring-covid.adoc}
+- Working in pairs or small groups, complete questions 1-10 of @printable-exercise{exploring-covid.adoc}

 <!--
 Review student answers to confirm that students have made a number of observations: